Upgraded free independence phenomena for random unitaries: Introduction

 This method of volumetric analysis on the space of matrices goes back at least to von Neumann \cite{vonNeumann1942}.
 Voiculescu formalized the exponential growth rate of volumes of the set of matrix microstate with certain moments through his free entropy $\chi$ \cite{VoiculescuFreeEntropy2}, which he used to show that the free group von Neumann algebra has no Cartan subalgebra \cite{VoiculescuFreeEntropy3} (see also \cite{GePrime}).
 Jung \cite{Jung2007} defined the related notion of strong $1$-boundedness, a condition of ``small microstate dimension'' which is independent of the choice of generators of the von Neumann algebra, and which Hayes later captured through the metric-entropy invariant $h$ \cite{Hayes2018}.
 Volumetric analysis and high-dimensional concentration of measure in random matrix theory \cite{BAG1997,Ledoux2001} form a powerful combination with many applications to the structure of $L(F_\infty)$ \cite{freePinsker,HayesPT,hayes2023consequences}.
 These techniques also relate closely to deep questions about the growth rates of approximate representations \cite{Pisier1,Pisier2,PisierSubExp}.

 Using the toolkit of $1$-bounded entropy and a small amount of model theory for von Neumann algebras \cite{FHS2013,FHS2014a,JekelCoveringEntropy}, we show that this upgrading of freeness phenomenon applies not only to the commutants of $u_j$ in $\cQ$, but to the much larger Pinsker algebra of $u_j$.
-A \emph{Pinsker algebra} \cite[Definition after Theorem B]{freePinsker} in a von Neumann algebra $\cM$ is a maximal von Neumann algebra $\cP \subseteq \cM$ such that $h(\cP:\cQ) = 0$ (this terminology is motivated by an analogous construction in ergodic theory).
+A \emph{Pinsker algebra} \cite[Definition after Theorem B]{freePinsker} in a von Neumann algebra $\cM$ is a maximal von Neumann algebra $\cP \subseteq \cM$ such that $h(\cP:\cM) = 0$ (this terminology is motivated by an analogous construction in ergodic theory).
 Thanks to \cite[Lemma A.12]{Hayes2018}, every diffuse von Neumann subalgebra $\cA \subseteq \cM$ with $h(\cA:\cM) = 0$ is contained in a unique Pinsker algebra $\cP$.
-The Pinsker algebra of $\cA$ relates nicely to many other constructions from the theory of $\mathrm{II}_1$ factors, as detailed in \cite[\S 1.2]{freePinsker}.
-For instance, if $\cB \supseteq \cA$ is amenable or has property Gamma, then $\cB$ must be contained in $\cP$.
+Moreover, the general properties of $1$-bounded entropy (see e.g.\ \cite[\S 1.2]{freePinsker}, \cite[\S 2.3]{PropTS1B}) imply the following useful properties of the Pinsker algebra $\cP$.
+If $\cB \supseteq \cA$ is amenable or has property Gamma, then $\cB$ must be contained in $\cP$.
 If $u$ is unitary and $u \cP u^* \cap \cP$ is diffuse, then $u$ must be contained in $\cP$, and thus in particular $\cP$ contains many different weakened versions of normalizers as in \cite{IPP08,PetersonThom,FangGaoSmith,GalatanPopa}.
 In fact, $L^2(\cM) \ominus L^2(\cP)$ is a coarse bimodule over $\cP$ \cite[Theorem 3.8]{Hayes2018}.

 \begin{introthm}[Freeness of Pinsker algebras] Let $u_j(\omega)$ be as in Theorem \ref{thm: commutant}.
 Let $\cP_j$ be the Pinsker algebra of $u_j(\omega)$.
 Then almost surely $\cP_1$, $\cP_2$, \dots are freely independent. \end{introthm}